jamespfennell/texcraft/README.md

 These engines are hard to modify and essentially impossible to use outside the context of compiling full documents.
 They are not [malleable](https://www.inkandswitch.com/essay/malleable-software/).
-The goal of Texcraft is change this by doing for TeX engines what
+The goal of Texcraft is to change this by doing for TeX engines what
     [LLVM](https://en.wikipedia.org/wiki/LLVM) did for compilers.
 In Texcraft, a TeX engine is implemented as a loose collection of libraries that compose together
     using well-defined APIs.